Hewlett International Grant Program Evaluation Criteria

 The cumulative point scores are used for an initial ranking of the proposals, but all proposals are discussed by the whole committee before final award decisions are made.

-Review Criteria for Level I: Small Grants and Level II: Larger Grants (fall and spring)
+Review Criteria for Curriculum Development and Research/Conference Travel Grants (fall and spring)

 Please see outline of Funding Priorities